IDMNYU/DM-GY-6063-Creative-Coding-A-Fall-2020/schedule.md

     * **read** [the p5js guide on debugging](https://p5js.org/learn/debugging.html)
     * **watch** Objects talking with other objects
     * **watch** More about arrays
     * **Create** a sketch that adds objects based on interaction (mousepress, keystroke, etc) that interact with each other (collision, repulsion, etc.) _or_ create a sketch that makes faces which have multiple dimensions of variability (skin color, eyes, ears, mouth, hair, age, etc).
 A new face should eb created everytime you click the mouse.
+For either example, write the sketch as pseudo-code first, then fill in your code afterwards.

 * **[WEEK 5 - October 7]**
   * loading text